ritesh04srivastav/moat-automation/README.md

 Pre-requisites:

-1. Please install all packages b=using requirement.txt
+1. Please install all packages using requirement.txt
 2. you should download chrome driver according to the Chrome browser installed in the system.
+3. Place the chrome driver in drivers folder.

 To Run the tests:
 1. Through command: